-I’ve recently investigated how to make liquid soap and I have to say I’m beginning to become a little hooked.
+I’ve recently investigated how to make my own liquid soap and I have to say I’m beginning to become a little hooked.
 If I’m honest it’s something that’s been alluding me for a while now.
-And as you know I love making my own soap, so I decided to take the plunge and have a go.
+And as you know I love soap making, so I decided to take the plunge and have a go.

 I’ve chosen simple but effective oils that are easy for a beginner to work with and are suitable for all skin types.
 No surfactants here to irritate my skin, just nourishing creamy soap packed full of moisturizing oils.

-You can make shower gels, bubble bath, hand wash and shampoos that can be packed with vitamins, minerals and cleansing properties.
+You can use this for shower gels, body wash, hand soap, shampoos, and even bubble bath.
+It can be packed with many vitamins, minerals, and cleansing properties.

 Castor oil is rich in ricinoleic fatty acids which gives a longstanding fluffy lather with lots of moisturizing properties.

-The Coconut oil also has good lathering qualities and helps to lighten the finished color of the soap making it a little clearer.
+The Coconut oil also has good lathering qualities and helps to lighten the finished color making it a little clearer.

 Olive oil doesn’t give much of a lather however its moisturizing and conditioning properties are second to none and it also gives a lovely silky feeling on the skin.